-Regional rock physics atlases for Europe and the Gulf of Mexico are available.
-Each well within these atlases has been conditioned and interpreted consistently and to a high technical standard.
+Regional rock physics atlases are available for Europe and the Gulf of Mexico.
+Each well in these atlases has been conditioned and interpreted consistently, to a high technical standard.
 Deliverables include the raw and conditioned log data, the petrophysical interpretation, and the rock physics modeled elastic logs.
-Where available, the results are delivered within rockAVO.
+TChahe results are delivered within rockAVO.
 See below for more details on each of the atlases.

 Regional rockAVO atlases will be expanded to new areas, such as West Africa.